DarkAutumn2618/balatro-planetnine/README.md

 2. Install [Malverk](https://github.com/Eremel/Malverk)

+    * Code > Download ZIP

-3. Download the zip file from the [latest release](https://github.com/DarkAutumn2618/balatro-planetnine/releases)
+3. Download this mod's zip file from the [latest release](https://github.com/DarkAutumn2618/balatro-planetnine/releases)

 4. Open the zip file and place the **planetnine** folder into the Balatro mods folder